Anxiety, Stress, & The Workplace: Anxiety About Going Back To Work

 Explore work-related anxiety with a compassionate professional

-How online therapy can help if you have anxiety about going back to work
+How online therapy with a mental health professional can help if you have anxiety about going back to work

 Returning to work can induce nervousness or self-doubt, especially after the events of the COVID-19 pandemic.
 Changes and transitions can be challenging beyond the present-day difficulties of the modern workplace, which can result in individuals feeling too overwhelmed to seek professional help via in-person therapeutic formats.

-With the rise of online therapy over the past few years, some people may wonder if it is as effective as in-person therapeutic options.
+With the rise of online therapy over the past few years, some people may wonder if it is as effective as in-person therapeutic options for mental health conditions.
 Recent research suggests that online therapy can be just as effective as traditional in-person therapeutic formats, with some citing more convenience and cost-effectiveness than in-person therapy.

 Takeaway

 It can be common to experience feelings of nervousness regarding a potential return to work, especially in the case of extended absence.
-However, there are strategies you can use to attempt to experience a higher quality of life and confidence in the workplace.
+However, there are strategies you can use to improve your quality of life and boost confidence in the workplace.
 Therapy, self-care, and organizational methods may all be helpful aids as you navigate your feelings about your return.

 Regulate anxiety in a compassionate environment